timacdonald/multiformat-response-objects/readme.md

 You can see the `toCsvResponse` method has type hinted the `CsvWriter`.
 This dependency is only resolved when the request format is CSV.
 You can also magically access any of the data you passed into the `make` method as an attribute on the object e.g. `$this->query`.

+That is all there is to it really.
+Below are some more detailed docs and features.

 ## Detecting response format

 The response object will automatically detect the requested response format by checking for a file extension on the request's url and will fallback to the `Accept` header if no extension is found.
+Under the hood we are using Symfony's `MimeTypes` class to detect the extension.
+We then fallback to Laravel's `Request::format()` method.
+The first matching mime type and first matching extension will be used.
+You can override this behaviour as outlined below.

+### Why file extensions?

 It is pretty standard for an API to handle content negotiation with the `Accept` header.
 However it is often handy to be able to specify the response format with a file extension as well.
 This is probably most handy from a web interface where you can link the the same url but provide an extension to tell the server what format you want.

 ```html
 <h2>Downloads</h2>